What Is Emotional Regulation and Why It Matters

 If you’ve ever found yourself overwhelmed by a small moment, these everyday situations might be testing your regulation more than you realize.
 Or, you may be triggered by something deeper—here’s how to identify those emotional triggers before they take over.

-The goal here isn’t perfection.
+I’ve learned that the goal isn’t perfection.
 It’s awareness.
 You just need to notice when something inside you is asking for support.
 That’s where change begins.

 Why Emotional Regulation Matters for Mental Health